Nexmo/nexmo-developer/_tutorials/en/client-sdk/ip-messaging/show-message-history.md

 You want your users to see all the messages in the Conversation.
 You can achieve this by handling the Conversation’s `getEvents` method (to retrieve messages sent and received before the current session started) and its `text` event (which alerts your application when a user sends a message).

-In the case when the number of messages are more than the page size of the request, you can use `getNext()` to receive the next page.
+In the case where the number of messages are more than the page size of the request, you can use `getNext()` to receive the next page.
 More information on `getNext()` can be found in the [documentation](https://developer.nexmo.com/sdk/stitch/javascript/EventsPage.html#getNext).
-You will call this when the "Load Previous Messages" button is clicked.
+This function is called when the Load Previous Messages button is clicked.
+Place this code after the `loginForm` event listener and before the `run` function.

 ```javascript
 loadMessagesButton.addEventListener('click', async (event) => {